lconde-ucl/DGE2/docs/usage.md

 	medium vs. low (levels)
 ```

-Please note that the order of the variables in the design is taken from the order of the variable in the metadata file.
-This default approach may not be especially useful or relevant for the user's specific needs, particularly if the metadata file containes variables that are not of interest.
+In that example, we would be measuring the effect of `Status`, controling for `Levels` differences.
+This default approach may not always be especially useful or relevant for the user's specific needs, particularly if the metadata file containes variables that are not of interest.
 Therefore, it is recommended that users **explicitly define the relevant design and comparisons of interest for their experiment**, by specifying the following arguments:

 ### `--design STR`